Tinikling

-Tinikling is a traditional Philippine folk dance which originated during the Spanish colonial era.
+Tinikling (traditionally written tiniclín) is a traditional Philippine folk dance which originated prior to Spanish colonialism in the area.
 The dance involves at least two people beating, tapping, and sliding bamboo poles on the ground and against each other in coordination with one or more dancers who step over and in between the poles in a dance.
-It is traditionally danced to rondalla music, a sort of serenade played by an ensemble of stringed instruments which originated in Spain during the Middle Ages; that is why unlike other bamboo dances found around the world, Tinikling is the only bamboo dance that has Spanish influence.
+It is traditionally danced to rondalla music, a sort of serenade played by an ensemble of stringed instruments which originated in Spain during the Middle Ages.
 The locomotor movements used in this dance are hopping, jumping, and turning.